LIJUCHACKO/ods2csv_old/README.md

 # ods2csv
-Go package to read .ods file.
-See example for usage
+This is a Go package to read content of .ods (openoffice spreadsheet) file.
+See example for usage.

 Note: Merged cells are not support